fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)

 ## Release Notes

+v2.1.6
+- tabs layout variance from v9 to v0.8.8 fixed

 v2.1.5
 - Updated Layout of the NPC sheet - all relavant information is now on the main tab other tabs removed except the note tab which remains unchanged